ellioseven/ellioseven.github.io/_drafts/drupal-7-password-default-value.markdown

 After a form submit, the password default value is null.
 If no value was specified, then your previous value will be removed.

+I stumbled upon a great solution at.
+[StackExchange](https://drupal.stackexchange.com/questions/38770/giving-a-default-value-to-a-password-element-in-d7-form-api).
-To prevent this, we need to check for a null value and an existing value:
+To prevent the default value being overridden, we need to check for a null value and an existing value:

 {% highlight php %}
 <?php